-River Tees Multi-Academy Trust seeks two new non-executive directors to join its expanding board.
+River Tees Multi-Academy Trust seeks one new non-executive director to join its board.
 The trust was created from a base of three Alternative Provision (AP) schools in Middlesbrough, a town with significant levels of deprivation.
 It has since expanded with a further Alternative Provision school in Gateshead, which joined the trust in January 2018.
 Board meetings are held at Sulby Avenue, Middlesbrough.

 About the trust

 At River Tees Multi Academy Trust, learning is at the centre of everything that is achieved.
 It is recognised that each learner requires a unique setting and support programme to help them back into either mainstream education or a specialised educational setting.